 Lifestyle and home remedies

 - Weight loss.
 Left ventricular hypertrophy is often found in obese people regardless of blood pressure.
 Losing weight has been shown to reverse left ventricular hypertrophy.
+Keeping a healthy weight, or losing weight if you're overweight or obese, can also help control your blood pressure.

 - Limiting salt in your diet.
 Too much salt can increase your blood pressure.
 Choose low sodium or no-salt-added foods, and don't add salt to your meals.